 If you’re weighing Kiawah Island vs. Seabrook Island, it’s important to remember that both islands enjoy access to many of the same amenities.
 The islands neighbor each other on the South Carolina coast.
-Freshfields Village is the midpoint between the two islands and has several options for casual dining and boutique shopping.
-It also features the major grocery store in the area.
+Freshfields Village is the midpoint between the two islands.
+It features several options for casual dining and boutique shopping.
+It also provides the major grocery store in the area.

 More Excellent Resources For Your Research

-- The Kiawah Island Homeowners’ Association
+- The Kiawah Island Homeowners Association

-- The Seabrook Island Homeowners’ Association
+- The Seabrook Island Property Owners Association

 - Living in Charleston: Your Complete Relocation Guide

 - Everything You Need to Know About S.C.
 Property Taxes

 - The Pros & Cons of Living Near the Beach